replicaJunction/PsExec/README.md

 This is a need that I have in a lot of projects, and I was tired of making fixes in one project, then forgetting to copy them to another.
 I decided that even a small module would be a much easier way to allow other projects to reference the same function.

 ### Why should I use this module?
-So and so did PsExec through PowerShell much better!
+So-and-so did PsExec through PowerShell much better!

 I don't claim this is the first - or the best - implementation of PsExec in PowerShell.
 What I will say is that I couldn't find an existing implementation that met my needs exactly - either they were too complex, too simple, or didn't return all the data I needed.

+I also couldn't find anything published to the Gallery.
+The PowerShell Gallery is a huge timesaver for "utility" modules like this one.

 Besides, as an open-source project, if something doesn't work the way you want it to work, feel free to change it!
 You can even submit an issue or a pull request so others can benefit from your changes as well.